Etiology of Peripheral Arterial Disease

-Typically, peripheral arterial disease causes intermittent claudication, which is a painful, aching, cramping, uncomfortable, or tired feeling in the legs that occurs during walking and is relieved by rest.
+Intermittent claudication is the typical manifestation of peripheral arterial disease.
+Intermittent claudication is a painful, aching, cramping, uncomfortable, or tired feeling in the legs that occurs during walking and is relieved by rest.
 Claudication usually occurs in the calves but can occur in the feet, thighs, hips, buttocks, or, rarely, arms.
 Claudication is a manifestation of exercise-induced reversible ischemia, similar to angina pectoris.
 As PAD progresses, the distance that can be walked without symptoms may decrease, and patients with severe PAD may experience pain during rest, reflecting irreversible ischemia.
 Rest pain is usually worse distally, is aggravated by leg elevation (often causing pain at night), and lessens when the leg is below heart level.
 The pain may be burning, tightening, or aching, although this finding is nonspecific.

 About 20% of patients with peripheral arterial disease are asymptomatic, sometimes because they are not active enough to trigger leg ischemia.
 Some patients have atypical symptoms (eg, nonspecific exercise intolerance, hip or other joint pain).